rapid7/insightconnect-plugins/duo_auth/help.md

 # Description

 [Duo](https://duo.com/)'s Trusted Access platform verifies the identity of your users with two-factor authentication and security health of their devices before they connect to the apps they use.
-The InsightConnect plugin allow for push notifications in workflows.
+The Duo Auth InsightConnect plugin enables users to create and send push notifications from within automation workflows.

 # Key Features

-* Send push notifications for 2FA
+* Send push notifications for two-factor authentication

 # Requirements

+* Requires a Duo integration key
+* Requires a Duo secret key
-* Requires two secret keys from Duo
+* Requires a Duo hostname

 # Documentation